CIVA-Lab/DeepFTSG/README.md

 **To train DeepFTSG-1 or DeepFTSG-2**

 1. Put your data used to train the network in a folder called ```dataset/train/``` folder.
-Initial 50 images are given from Baseline/Highway of CDnet-2014 dataset as an example.
+Baseline/Highway is given from CDnet-2014 dataset as example.
 Please cite CDnet papers if you use Baseline/Highway in your work.

 2. Background Subtraction (BGS) and flux masks are optained using traditional methods.
-Initial 50 images are given from Baseline/Highway of CDnet-2014 dataset as an example.
+Baseline/Highway is given from CDnet-2014 dataset as example.
 Please cite CDnet papers if you use Baseline/Highway in your work.

 3. Change input and label paths and extensions accordingly in ```Train_DeepFTSG_1.py``` or ```Train_DeepFTSG_2.py```